 Westminster Abbey

-A UNESCO World Heritage site with a legacy dating back more than 1,000 years, Westminster Abbey is among London’s most historic landmarks.
-The Gothic church is best known for hosting headline-grabbing events involving the British royal family, such as the Queen’s coronation, Princess Diana's funeral, and Prince William and Kate Middleton’s wedding.
+A UNESCO World Heritage Site with a legacy dating back more than a millennium, Westminster Abbey is among London’s most popular historical landmarks.
+The Gothic church is best known for hosting headline-grabbing events involving the British royal family, such as the Queen’s coronation, Princess Diana’s funeral, and Prince William and Kate Middleton’s wedding.
+But it’s not just a pretty face; inside, you’ll find dramatic chapels and regal tombs.

 A Westminster Abbey tour is like taking a walk through British history.
 Explore independently with an audio guide, on tours led by vergers (church officials), or with a private guide.
 Tickets include access to all the main areas of the church.
 The London Pass also grants access to Westminster Abbey.